 Wind in your hair, freedom to roam and limitless space.
 There is nothing as satisfying as a day in the outdoors, followed by a cosy fireside evening.

-This is a bespoke scenic flight and our itineraries are flexible.
+We offer bespoke scenic flights and our itineraries are flexible.
 Fly the mountains and rivers of the station boundaries, or weather permitting, head over the Main Divide to the glaciers and beaches of the West Coast.
 We also offer longer flights over the Mt Cook region, Milford Sound or north to Kaikoura.
 Anywhere in the South Island includes a spectacular journey over a wide range of dramatic landscapes.
-See our page here

 A station tour gives a fascinating overview of life on the station.
 Starting with a tour of the woolshed, you are given an insight into growing merino wool and the attributes that make this fibre so sought after by the fashion and outdoor industries.
 Lake Heron Station is a proud supplier to the NZ brand, Icebreaker.